-The Cordova Recreation and Park District’s Board of Directors Oath of Office was held on December 19, 2018 following the November election results.
+The Cordova Recreation and Park District's Board of Directors Oath of Office was held on December 21, 2022.

 Board of Directors

 As CRPD’s governing body, the Board of Directors is responsible for the budget and for setting policies that safeguard the vitality of the district.
-The five non-partisan members of the Board of Directors are elected to four-year terms by residents located within CRPD’s boundaries.
+The five non-partisan members of the Board of Directors are elected by CRPD residents to staggered, four-year terms .
 The elected board is held accountable to the following laws that govern public officials: The Brown Act, California Public Records Act, FPPC Reporting Requirements and biannual ethics training.

 How can I communicate with the CRPD Board of Directors?